winitzki/scall/README.md

 - [x] Typechecking is implemented according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/type-inference.md), including the "function check".
 All typechecking tests pass.

-- [x] GitHub Actions are used to test across JDK 8, 11, 17 and Scala 2.13.11 and 3.3.1.
+- [x] GitHub Actions are used to test with JDK 8, 11, 17 and Scala 2.13.11.

 - [x] Import resolution code is fully implemented, all tests pass.

-- [ ] Converting Dhall values to Scala values is in progress.
+- [ ] Converting Dhall values to Scala values: in progress.

 ## Special features in the Scala implementation of Dhall